 Malaysia's capital and largest city, Kuala Lumpur is a major trading and business hub in Southeast Asia and has developed an aura of affluent glamour and technical savvy which draws visitors to its glittering skyscrapers and culturally diverse streets.
-Perhaps the most popular tourist pastime in Kuala Lumpur is shopping, with more than 66 malls catering to all tastes and budgets, and a cutting-edge fashion scene which delights those seeking out new trends.
+Perhaps the most popular tourist pastime in Kuala Lumpur is shopping, with well over 60 malls catering to all tastes and budgets, and a cutting-edge fashion scene which delights those seeking out new trends.
 Amazing restaurants and very inexpensive luxury hotels round out the city's appeal, and the cultural diversity ensures plenty of traditional holiday sightseeing, with tranquil temples, lovely green spaces, and numerous street markets to explore.

 Best time to visit Kuala Lumpur

 Kuala Lumpur is hot and humid all year round, and rain can be expected at any time.
-The city is a year-round destination, but it is best to check which conferences, festivals and cultural events are on before you travel to Kuala Lumpur, partly because an event may interest you, and partly because the crowds attracted by some of the big events make it better to avoid these occasions if you are not involved.
+The city is a year-round travel destination, but it is best to check which conferences, festivals and cultural events are on before you travel to Kuala Lumpur, partly because an event may interest you, and partly because the crowds attracted by some of the big events make it better to avoid these occasions if you are not involved.
 Read more on Kuala Lumpur's Climate and Weather.